ventus-ag/documentation/content/products/compute/gpu-virtual-machines.md

   - *Linux Distribution* -  if Linux OS is selected, choose the desired distribution (e.g. Ubuntu, CentOS, etc.).
   - *Image Version*/*Volume name*/*Snapshot name* - based on the selected source, specify the corresponding image version, volume name, or snapshot name.
   - *Choose Flavor Type* - select *GPU Flavor Type* if you need a VM with GPU capabilities.
   - *Choose Flavor* - pick the type of GPU card and size for your new VM;
     ℹ️ available GPU flavors:
     ![](../../../assets/images/vms/gpu-2.png?width=30pc&classes=border,shadow)

-    🔔 If the list of GPU flavors is empty, this indicates that your project is not currently associated with any GPU flavors.
-Please contact support to request access:
+    ℹ️ If the list of GPU flavors is empty, your project is not currently associated with any GPU flavors.
+    🔔 Please contact support to request access:
     ![](../../../assets/images/vms/gpu-3.png?width=30pc&classes=border,shadow)

   - *Key pair* - required for Linux VMs; choose an existing SSH key (created on the *SSH Keys* page) or create a new one to connect to the VM via SSH.